Connect with others who understand.

 • Nightmares

-While levodopa is an effective drug in treating Parkinson’s disease, long-term use can cause a condition known as dyskinesia.
-Dyskinesia is a side effect of treatment that causes involuntary movements such as swaying, twisting, jerking, or writhing.
-Amantadine drugs, sold under the brand names Gocovri and Symmetrel, can be combined with Rytary or Sinemet to treat dyskinesia while still managing Parkinson’s disease.
+Although levodopa is an effective drug for treating Parkinson’s disease, long-term use can cause dyskinesia.
+Amantadine drugs (Gocovri, Osmolex ER) can be combined with levodopa/carbidopa to treat dyskinesia while still managing Parkinson’s disease.

 Rare and Serious Side Effects of Dopaminergic Medications

 In rare cases, the side effects of dopaminergic medications can become serious.
-If you notice any of these side effects while taking dopaminergic medication, seek medical help immediately.
+Seek help immediately if you’re taking this type of drug and notice any of these side effects:

 • Depression